-PACKET LABEL INSTRUCTIONS: Seed early enough in the Fall so that plants are 6-8 inches tall before soil freezes.
-A cold-hardy field pea-sow in Fall for Winter growth (and to protect soil from erosion) & turn them under, or harvest for the compost pile, in the Spring.
+PACKET LABEL INSTRUCTIONS: A cold-hardy field pea- seed early enough in Fall so that plants are 6-8 inches tall before soil freezes for Winter growth (and to protect soil from erosion) and turn them under, or harvest for the compost pile, in the Spring.
 Does well on poor soil & will fix nitrogen in the soil.
 For best growth and nitrogen production inoculate the seed before planting.
 Does not need a lot of water or care.
 May self-seed.
 Can be used for cattle fodder.
-Peas can be used dried for soup but are not good for fresh eating.
+Peas can be used dired for soup but are not good for fresh eating.

 BOTANICAL NAME: Pisum sativum

 DESCRIPTION: Breaks down fast into soil, building tilth and adding organic matter.
 Peas like well drained and fertile loam soils.
 Not for high water table or any substantial flooding.
 Grows on poorer soil than clover but makes less nitrogen.
 Doesn't compete well with thick winter weed growth--often grown with a grain like oats, wheat, or rye for that reason.
 Winter annual in the south and spring annual in the north for soil improvement and for forage.